 Fulton became the county seat of Callaway County in 1825.
 At that time, the county erected a log building to serve as the county courthouse.
-The county also established the public square and all four courthouses built in Fulton, including the current one, have been located in the square.
+This log building was the first official courthouse in what is now the 13th Judicial Circuit.

 In 1828, a second courthouse was completed.
 This time the courthouse was made out of brick and cost \$1,300.
+It was a two story, 36-foot by 36-foot square building, with the courtroom on the first floor and offices on the second.

 The third courthouse was built in 1856 for \$20,000.
+The courthouse underwent an extensive remodel in 1885 adding the mansard roof and preserving the bell tower.